OpenRailAssociation/osrd/CONTRIBUTING.md

 ### Java

-- To keep our API surface minimal, only make public what is necessary.
-- All public methods must be documented.
-  Avoid paraphrasing doc.
 - Code is formatted with [checkstyle](https://checkstyle.sourceforge.io/).

 ### Javascript / Typescript / Front

-- To keep our API surface minimal, only make public what is necessary.
-- Documentation should only be there to explain things that aren't self evident.
 - When adding new files, write them in TypeScript as there is a goal to move to TypeScript.
 - Code is linted with [eslint](https://eslint.org/).
 - Code is formatted with [prettier](https://prettier.io/).